-Both Bookkeeping vs Accounting are related and constitutes a primary part of a particular Business.
+Both Bookkeeping vs Accounting are related and constitute a primary part of a particular Business.
 Maintaining and storing transaction details related to business in a chronological manner is known as the act of BookKeeping.
-Whereas, accounting involves interpreting, analyzing, classifying and reporting of financial data related to business transactions so as to interpret business conditions in a proper manner.
-The primary part of Accounting deals with Bookkeeping or recorded financial transactions and the later part includes analyzing and reporting those financial data.
+Whereas accounting involves interpreting, analyzing, classifying, and reporting financial data related to business transactions so as to interpret business conditions in a proper manner.
+The primary part of Accounting deals with Bookkeeping or recorded financial transactions, and the later part includes analyzing and reporting those financial data.

 Below is the top 8 difference between Bookkeeping vs Accounting

 Both Bookkeeping vs Accounting are popular choices in the market; let us discuss some of the major Differences Between Bookkeeping vs Accounting:

 - Bookkeeping is the art of recording transactions of business as per the Date.
 On the other hand, Accounting consists of classifying, segregating, analyzing and reporting of transactions recorded by a bookkeeper.
 Basically, Bookkeeping can be termed as maintaining of raw data and its being processed through the subject of Accountancy.